mesosphere-backup/dcos-vagrant/README.md

     vagrant up
     ```

-    When prompted for a password, provide your local machine user password (modifies `/etc/hosts`).
+    When prompted for a password, provide your local machine user password (modifies `/etc/hosts`). cp is unix copy command.

 1. Access the GUI <http://m1.dcos/>